-I’m a sucker for a good, hearty curry and this recipe is no exception!
+I’m a sucker for a good, hearty curry and this Easy Veggie Curry recipe is no exception!
 Ali and I began recipe testing this curry long, long ago.
 At our favourite hole-in-the-wall 24/7 Indian Dosa restaurant, we’d indulge in a weekly curry and dosa feast and spent all week craving the delicious mix of warming spices, flavours and textures.
 So, naturally, we had to recreate the curry to help satisfy our cravings!
-This is that curry, but even better because it is made with love.

-Many of you have been asking me for healthy and easy dinner recipes that can easily be eaten as leftovers the next day.
+I get a lot of requests for healthy and easy dinner recipes that can easily be eaten as leftovers the next day.
 This curry is hands-down a weekly winner and I know you’re going to love it.

 Why I Love This Easy Veggie Curry Recipe